-- The actual boundary of Antarctica is the Antarctic Convergance.
+- The actual boundary of Antarctica is the Antarctic Convergence.

-- It contains almost 90% of the total ice of earth.
+- It contains almost 90% of the total ice of the earth.

 - Antarctica is the largest piece of ice on the surface of Earth.

-- This ice sheet further increases in size when it snows in winter.
+- This ice sheet’s further size increases when it snows in winter.

-- The ice surface increase in size from 1.2 million square miles to 7.3 million square miles during winter.
+- The ice surface increased in size from 1.2 million square miles to 7.3 million square miles during winter.